oyesam7/ArtificialIntelligence-1/README.md

 - perceiving its environment through sensors and acting upon that environment through actuators.

 Agent function
+- maps any given percept sequence to an action.

 Rational agent
 - select an action which is expected to maximize performance.